Doberm4n/POELevelingGuide/OptionalGuideText/Glossary.md

 - **Consecrated** ground is a beneficial ground effect that provides additional life regeneration.
 The character and his allies regenerate an additional 6% of their maximum life per second.[a]
 Hits against enemies on consecrated ground have 100% increased critical strike chance;

+- **Damage over time** (often refered to as DoT) is a damage inflicted continuously over a period of time.
+Unlike the other three damage sources, damage over time does not hit;

+- **Focus** is a skill granted by certain Veiled item modifiers.
+You cannot use the Focus skill unless you have a modifier related to the Focus skill equipped;

 #### Ailments

 - > **Ignite** is an elemental ailment associated with fire that causes the affected target to take burning damage (fire damage over time);